sean-cunningham/compression-project/README.md

 I found the topic of compression very interesting during this course and wanted to dig deeper than we could cover in the section on Huffman encoding.
 For this reason, I decided to research different compression algorithms, select a few, and build the algorithms into an application that allows users to upload a file and see an output comparing the compression data of the different algorithms.

-The application can be accessed at:
+The application can be accessed at: http://compress-frontend.eba-x3xxyuke.us-west-2.elasticbeanstalk.com/

 ## How to Use

 This application is pretty bare-bones and straightforward.
-Drag any file into the drop one (or click on the drop zone to navigate toa file).
+Drag any file into the drop one (or click on the drop zone to navigate to a file).
 Once the file is chosen, it will compress it using multiple algorithms and show the compression results in cards below the drop zone.

 Notes on use: